CURRENT HUB PARTNERS' PROJECTS

 adapt Salmonberry Days for inclusive programming

-promote dementia awareness
+promote dementia awareness with staff and volunteer trainings

 engage Business Improvement Areas (BIA) in a series of dialogues